 - Berberis aristata- It has the same characteristics as normal turmeric.
 It is well-known for its medicinal values especially for macular degeneration etc.

-- Curcuma zedoaria- It is also called ‘Vanharidra’; majorly it is found in West-Bengal and is used for colouring.
+- Curcuma zedoaria- It is also called ‘Vanharidra’; majorly it is found in West-Bengal and is used for coloring.
 It is known as wild turmeric.

 Apart from used as a spice ingredient; there are many more uses of Turmeric; some of them are listed below-